-This course focuses on the study of the structure of the human body.
-The gross and microscopic anatomy of each organ system will be presented.
+This course provides a comprehensive study of the anatomy and physiology of the human body.
+The topics covered in this course examine the body organization, homeostatsis, histology, and diseases and disorders of the following body systems: integumentary, skeletal, muscular, nervous systems and special senses.
 Three hours of lecture per week.
 Prerequisites: BIOL 102 and CHEM 101.
 (Fall)